assamite/creamas/docs/source/create_sim.rst

 Advancing Simulation
 --------------------

-Simulation holds few different ways to advance it.
+Simulation holds a few different ways to advance it.

 .. code-block:: python

-	# Advance simulation by single step (executing all agents once)
+	# Advance simulation by a single step (executing all agents once)
+	# or advance simulation to the end of the current step.
 	sim.step()

-	# Advance simulation by executing single agent.
+	# Advance simulation by executing a single agent.
 	sim.next()

-	# Advance simulation to the end of the current step.
-	sim.finish_step()

 	# Advance simulation by 10 steps
 	sim.steps(10)